 If you are a road cyclist, and want a helmet for a bit of mountain biking too, the half shell design could work well for you.
 Often you can get a detachable visor, so you can have a road cycling helmet without the visor, and put the visor back on for mountain biking!

 Open-Faced Mountain Bike Helmets

-This helmet is typical for trail riders and good for anyone who wants a slightly more protective helmet than the half-shell while maintaining good ventilation and lower weights.
-This would be the recommended style for any rider heading to even slightly technical terrain, beginners through to advanced riders.
+This would be the recommended style for any rider heading to even slightly technical terrain, beginners through to advanced enduro riders.

 Drop Frame Mountain Bike Helmet

-A drop frame helmet is the next step closer to the full face while still allowing the breathability of an open face helmet.
+A drop frame helmet is the next step closer to the full face.
+But it still allows the breathability of an open face helmet.
 The drop frame provides greater coverage around the back of the head and extends over the ears, but does not have the chin bar that the full-face helmet offers.

 Ideal for the rider looking for slightly more protection than the standard open face helmet, but also looking for the ventilation that an open face helmet provides.